Thank you so much for taking the time to come to my website and have a look around!

 All of my creations have inherent layers.
 Whether this is layers of enamel paint on steel, layered panels of fabric on garments, or the layers of cardboard within the artworks in the ‘Paper’ Gallery.

-So too, my professional life layered.
+So too, my professional life is layered.
 I love working with creatives!
 As a coach to creatives, I help clients to take ideas to action, to delve into their own layers of thinking and creative practice.
 When not coaching, I also work as a manager in a creative timber business, and an arts studio.

 Layers in the Physical